About us

 Passing the learning curve and establishing the organisation

-From Necessity to Structure: The First Chapter of coculture
+From Necessity to Structure: coculture’s first chapter

 Who's involved?